syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 #### Multi-level labels in logarithmic axis

-`LogarithmicMultiLevelLabel` is used to render multi-level labels in logarithmic axis.
+The `LogarithmicMultiLevelLabel` is used to render multi-level labels in the logarithmic axis.

 {% highlight dart %}